What is birth asphyxia?

 Mild birth asphyxia

 Babies who have suffered from mild birth asphyxia often recover fully with no long-term health effects.
-After the birth they are given support with their breathing and then monitored closely.
+After birth, they are given support with their breathing and then monitored closely.

 Moderate birth asphyxia

 Often infants who have suffered moderate birth asphyxia will make a full recovery if adequate treatment is given competently and quickly.
 However, some suffer from long-term side-effects such as learning disabilities.